 Normally, Human Evolutionary Biology PhD students will take at least eight four-credit courses in human evolutionary biology and related areas during their first two years in residence.
 These will include the HEB graduate proseminar and one course in each of four identified primary areas: human evolution, genetics, physiology, and behavior and culture.
 One of the four area requirement courses would include the student's primary research area.
-Each student’s program of study must receive the approval of his or her advisors.
+Each student’s program of study must receive the approval of their advisors.

 Students must acquire both theoretical grounding and technical skills.
 This means gaining experience with designing research projects, collecting data in the laboratory or field, and analyzing those data.
 To achieve this, students must take appropriate laboratory courses or undergo training in a field setting, as determined in consultation with the faculty.
 Competence in statistics is required of all candidates; any coursework necessary to achieve such competence should be completed by the time of the qualifying examinations.
 Depending upon the nature of the research to be undertaken for the PhD, the faculty may prescribe further skills, such as fluency in a field language, advanced laboratory skills, or further quantitative skills.